DiscontinuedUpdate: Brooks Ghost 11

 The Caterpillar Crash Pad wraps around the heel and mid-foot.
 It supports these areas and helps transition the movement from the heel to the toe.
 This section also reduces impact perception during each foot strike, making each step more comfortable.

 Breathable mesh makes the upper unit more comfortable against the foot.
-It doesn’t feel restrictive or unwieldy.
+It doesn’t feel restrictive or unwieldy and it is undeniably as breathable as the Ghost 11.
 It even allows air to easily enter the shoe in order to keep the foot cool and dry.
 It can even stave off moisture.

 A padded tongue and heel makes the shoe more comfortable.
 They also keep the foot in place.